vossisboss/tutorial-series/set-up-site-menu.md

     </body>
 ```

-Now reload your homepage, and you will see a header menu with a link to your homepage labeled as **Home**.
-You can add any top-level page to the header menu by doing the following:
+Now, if you reload your homepage, you'll see your site menu with a link to your homepage labeled as **Home**.
+You can add any top-level page to the site menu by doing the following:
-1. Go to your admin interface
+1. go to your admin interface
-2. Go to any top-level page
+2. go to any top-level page
-3. Click **Promote**
+3. click **Promote**
-4. Click the checkbox in **For site menus**
+4. click the checkbox in **For site menus**

 <!-- Provide a diagram to illustrate the checking of the Show in Menu checkbox -->